Ethra8/english-grows/README.md

 ## HEROKU
 ### App Preparation
 1. Create and add the **'Procfile'** to the root directory of the app, and include ```web: gunicorn candlelight.wsgi --log-file -```  Heroku relies on this file to determine how to run your application, ensuring the correct setup of your web server.
-Use commands like ```web: gunicorn PROJ_NAME.wsgi``` in the 'Procfile' to instruct Heroku on starting your web server with Gunicorn.
+Use commands like ```web: gunicorn PROJECT_NAME.wsgi``` in the 'Procfile' to instruct Heroku on starting your web server with Gunicorn.
 2. If you haven't done so yet, create a ***requirements.txt*** file to store necessary modules and libraries:
    - ```pip3 install -r requirements.txt```
 3. Ensure you have updated the ***requirements.txt*** file listing all project dependencies.
 The comnmand to update the file is ```pip3 freeze > requirements.txt```